Boiler Engineer: Ten Classes

 Second Class Engineer -- classes A, B or C; and

-Boiler operator license application and affidavit of operating experience is available on the MN Dept. of Labor and Industry (DLI) website at Boiler and hobby boiler licensing.
+Boiler operator license application and affidavit of operating experience is available on the MN Dept. of Labor and Industry (DLI) website at Boiler and historical boiler licensing.

 Licensing surcharge to be assessed